Lombok vs. Bali: The New Hotspot for Digital Nomads

 Kuta Lombok has emerged as the beating heart of the island’s digital nomad community.
 The town is dotted with air-conditioned cafes offering fantastic local coffee, ergonomic seating, and fast, free WiFi.
 Areas like Selong Belanak and Gerupuk also offer quieter, beachfront cafes where you can answer emails with the sand between your toes.

 A woman with light hair tied up wears glasses, a white t-shirt, and black-and-white striped pants while sitting cross-legged in the corner of a long, beige L-shaped outdoor couch.
 Her attention is focused on the open laptop in her lap.
 The couch is built onto a raised wooden platform and features geometric patterned throw pillows.
 In front of her sits a wide wooden table on black legs, holding a single mug; a blue patterned rug is positioned directly under the table.
 The setting is a cozy nook constructed entirely of intertwined light-colored sticks, forming both the walls and the slatted, overhead shade, with large basket-like pendant lights hanging above.
-The foreground on the left is framed by blurred large green aloe and other desert plants.
+The foreground on the left is framed by blurred large green aloe and other desert plants. digital nomads in lombok

-Upcoming Co-working Spaces to Watch
+Upcoming Co-working Spaces to Watch for

 The demand for dedicated workspaces is growing, and visionary developers are stepping up to meet it.